karstenw/linguistics/README.md

 Rename the downloaded folder "linguistics" and place it inside the Nodebox "Library" folder.

-Before the first run, open and run `download_corpora.py` inside the linguistics folder.
-This downloads the needed corpora for `nltk`, `textblob` and `wn` to run.
+Before the first run, open and run `DOWNLOAD_DATABASES_AND_INSTALL_CONCEPTNET.py` inside the linguistics folder.
+This downloads the needed corpora for `nltk`, `textblob`, `wn` and installs the conceptnet database.
 The data folder `linguistics-data` will be placed in the same folder as the `linguistics` folder.
+The runtime  is ca. 10 minutes.

 #### nltk corpora for textblob, wn and pattern

-The runtime for `download_corpora.py` is ca. 5 minutes.

 If you run it from NodeBox there will be no feedback except the spinning beachball.

 Alternatively you can run it from the terminal with a current python3.
-Perhaps you must install the requirements first.

-#### conceptnet database

-For the conceptnet database open and run `install-conceptnet-database.py`.

-The runtime for `install-conceptnet-database.py` is ca. 4 minutes.

-As with the nltk download there is no feedback but it can be run from the terminal to see what's going on.

 ## General